Electoral reform: Canada

+Canada has not always used the single-winner first-past-the-post system that is now ubiquitous.
+As recently as the 1990s, plurality block voting was in use.
+The provinces of Manitoba and Alberta used proportional representation (single transferable voting) to elect some of their members of the Legislative Assemly from the 1920s to the 1950s.
+Since Canadian Confederation, the franchise has been extended to give the vote to women and to adults of races or ethnic groups previously barred from voting,status Indians and adults younger than 21.
+So far none of those changes have followed a referendum, with the sole exception being extension of the franchise to (some) women in British Columbia in 1916.

-Several referendums to decide whether or not to adopt such reform have been held at the provincial level in the last two decades; none has thus far resulted in a change from the plurality system currently in force.
-Controversially, the threshold for adoption of a new voting system has regularly been set at a "supermajority", for example, 60% of ballots cast approving the proposed system in order for the change to be implemented.
-In most provincial referendums the change side was roundly defeated, gaining less than 40% support in most cases.
-But in two cases a majority of voters voted for change.
+Several referendums to decide whether or not to adopt proportional representation have been held at the provincial level since 2005.
+None thus far has resulted in a change from the plurality system.
+The referendum threshold for adoption of new voting systems has regularly been set at a "supermajority": for example, 60 percent of ballots cast approving the change in order for the change to be implemented.
+In most provincial referendums, the change side received less than 40 percent support.
+But in two cases, a majority of voters voted for change.

-In 2005, a majority of votes cast in an electoral reform referendum held in BC were cast in favor of change.
+In the 2005 electoral reform referendum held in British Columbia, a majority of votes were cast in favour of change to STV, but the government did not assent to the public will.

-In the case of the November 7, 2016 electoral reform plebiscite on Prince Edward Island, the government declined to specify in advance how it would use the results.
-Although Mixed Member Proportional Representation won the 5-option ranked ballot with 52% of the final vote vs. 42% for first-past-the-post, the PEI government has so far not committed to implementing a proportional voting system, citing the turnout of 36% as making it "doubtful whether these results can be said to constitute a clear expression of the will of Prince Edward Islanders".
-PEI regularly sees turnout above 80% in most elections.
+In the November 7, 2016, electoral reform plebiscite on Prince Edward Island, the government declined to specify in advance how it would use the results.
+Mixed-member proportional representation won the five-option instant-runoff voting contest, taking 55 percent of the final vote versus 45 percent for first-past-the-post.
+The PEI government did not implement a proportional voting system, saying the turnout of only 36 percent made it "doubtful whether these results can be said to constitute a clear expression of the will of Prince Edward Islanders".
+PEI regularly sees turnout above 80 percent in most elections.